sparksbenjamin/rpi_setups/README.md

 <h2>PI-Hole</h2><br />
 <p>
     Since Pi-Hole can not be updated with apt-get, this will add a script to daily cron jobs.
 This will ensure that your install stays up-to-date.
+Once the install is complete you will need to set your device to be the DNS server in your DHCP settings.
+If your DHCP server does not have the option to set the DNS server then you can use the built in DHCP server.
  <br />
   For more information about Pi-Hole check out their website <a href='https://pi-hole.net/' target='_blank'>https://pi-hole.net/</a>
 </p>